Security is of paramount importance for digital signage. And we have plans to make Yodeck one of the most secure digital signage solutions out there.

 Access Control for Better Security

 Bigger companies need fine-grained security policies for managing their digital signage network, something that smaller companies rarely need.
 You need to be able to provide users with access to specific screens or specific content.
 The most typical example I use is a multinational corporation.
 They have HQ, regional and local Content Managers, and each need specific access to content and screens.
-Same goes with IT personnel: local IT guys need configuration access to their local screens.
+Same goes for IT personnel: local IT guys need configuration access to their local screens.
 Given that, many companies have policies, like how strong your password should be, while others have central user management which they connect to the different IT systems they buy.

 Security Means You Must Protect Customer Data

 Some customers display confidential data on their screens.
-For large companies, putting any kind of a device in your network always requires a security assessment.
+For large companies, putting any kind of device in your network always requires a security assessment.
 And when connected to a cloud service, you need also to take into consideration local and remote attacks.
-The same goes with physical security.
+The same goes for physical security.
 What if someone steals your digital signage player?
 What information will he have access to?
 Can he affect the rest of the network?

 Earlier this year, we saw the need to protect our customers as much as possible from issues like that, but without sacrificing flexibility.
 We are now in the process of developing a “Lock-Down” feature, which will irrevocably disable a) all remote access services including SSH from the LAN, and b) disable insertion of any customization code into a device.
 This essentially means that, even in the remote case that someone breaches into our cloud platform (a feat already too difficult), they will not have any kind of elevated access to your players.
 Within a few months, the “Lock-Down” feature will also include complete encryption of the Player storage.
 This will essentially protect any data leakage even from physical theft.
 And will make Yodeck one of the most secure digital signage platforms available in the world.